nare8860/ironlady-internal-lead-management/README.md

 # Iron Lady – Internal Lead Management System

 ## Project Overview
-This project is an **Internal Business Automation Solution** designed for **:contentReference[oaicite:0]{index=0}** as part of the AI & Technology Intern assignment (Task 2).
+This project is an **Internal Business Automation Solution** built as part of the AI & Technology Intern assignment (Task 2).

 Iron Lady receives learner enquiries from multiple sources such as websites, social media platforms, and referrals.
-Managing these enquiries manually can lead to inefficiencies, missed follow-ups, and increased operational effort.

-This application provides a simple, centralized system to manage learner leads effectively.
+Managing these enquiries manually can be time-consuming and inefficient.
+This application provides a centralized system to manage learner leads effectively.

 ---